 Smartwool Merino 150

 A very active tee that’s breathable and ultra-soft next to your skin, the Smartwool Merino 150 hiking shirt is a great all-rounder that works for a load of different situations.
+It’s another one of the best outdoor long sleeve shirts.
 From your new favorite running tee to a trail-busting base layer for your trekking outfit, this is one of our favorite hiking shirts for women out there at the moment.

 There’s a lot about this shirt that gives it some high-grade credentials.
 First of all, raglan sleeves mean no shoulder seams for extra comfort when you’re carrying a pack.
 And though it’s Merino wool, this is wrapped around a nylon core for extra durability while keeping the soft, soft Merino next to your skin.
 Even though it’s wool, it can be machine-washed (on a warm, gentle setting), which is a bonus.

 Available in five colors, we also like the flattering fit of this hiking shirt.